Oosterleek

-Oosterleek is a village in the municipality of Drechterland, in the Dutch province North Holland.
+Oosterleek is a small village in the municipality of Drechterland, in the Dutch province North Holland.
 The village used to belong to the municipalities Venhuizen (1970–2006) and Wijdenes (pre-1970).

 Oosterleek was first noted on a map in 1311 as Oesterleke, in which oester means "eastern" and leke means "stream".
 This name was supposedly a reference to the fact that the village was located to the east of a stream.
 During the 17th century, it was a fishing village which was home to a population of about 500 people.

 Nowadays, a small bit of Oosterleek lies in the Markermeer, because the levee was moved westwards to guarantee full safety.
 It is said that this part included a church.
 The current church was built in 1694.
 The church was decommissioned in 1972, and is nowadays used for weddings, expositions and concerts.
 It is also home to local library.